 Furthermore, the caterpillar to milkweed ratio extrapolated from these observations will inform experts on the potential number of monarchs that will eventually undertake this impressive migration down south, since the caterpillars surveyed during the blitz are most likely the butterflies that will eventually arrive in Mexico at this time of the year.

 Volunteer participation and engagement by volunteers grows year after year, and experts believe that the Monarch Blitz’s database, almost exclusively made up of observations shared by volunteer community scientists, will achieve the original objective set for the Monarch Blitz by the Trinational Monarch Conservation Science Partnership: a rigorous estimation of the size of summer breeding population, similar to what is done with the overwintering populations in central Mexico and coastal California.

 This year’s Blitz is a great example of resilience, not only on the part of the monarch but also from the different communities across North America.
 Let’s continue our collaborative efforts to learn more about monarch behavior.
 With this information, together we can take action to create habitats where the monarch butterfly and our hearts can soar.

-Summary of the 2018 International Monarch Monitoring Blitz
+Summary of the last five editions of the International Monarch Monitoring Blitz, a community science initiative: